French Christmas market

-France is one of the best countries in Europe for traditional Christmas markets, especially when you visit its oldest towns and cities where the mediaeval architecture provides the perfect backdrop for the festive stalls.
-Many of these markets also open in November and run right through to January, so you don’t actually have to celebrate Christmas in France in order to appreciate them.
+Twinkling trees.
+Stalls bursting with seasonal gifts.
+Mulled wine in hand.
+France is one of Europe’s best destinations for traditional Christmas markets, especially in its historic towns and cities, where medieval architecture provides the perfect backdrop for the festivities.
+Many of these markets open as early as November and run right through to January, so you don’t even have to spend Christmas in France to experience their magic.

-We’ve rounded up our top picks for the best Christmas markets in France to make this holiday season a truly magical one.
-With our selection of French villas located throughout the country, you can spend a day exploring before heading back to continue your festivities in front of a roaring fireplace.
+We’ve rounded up our top picks for the very best Christmas markets in France to make your holiday season truly magical.
+With our collection of French villas located across the country, you can spend your days exploring before returning to continue the celebrations beside a roaring fire.

 Metz Market